 In New Zealand, a South Island road trip is the perfect way to see just how stunning this island is with our stops including the usual highlights such as Milford Sound, Arthur’s Pass and Franz Josef Glacier but also a few stops off the beaten track such as the steampunk town of Oamaru, Tasman Glacier National Park and seeing penguins in the wild in Timaru.

 We will warn, this post is long but it covers everything you need to know including driving times between destinations, the best places to stay during your South Island road trip and includes a map of our route.
 So pour yourself a cuppa and get taking notes

 BEFORE YOUR NEW ZEALAND SOUTH ISLAND ROAD TRIP BEGINS

-Read our best apps for backpackers post for the apps that saved us time, money and stress during not only our New Zealand trip but all trips.
+Read our best apps for backpackers post for more info about Google Stars as well as the apps that saved us time, money and stress during not only our South Island road trip but all trips.

 NEW ZEALAND ACCOMMODATION - SOUTH ISLAND

 As our NZ South Island itinerary was on a budget we camped our way around the island.
 To be honest, we feel falling asleep under the stars and waking up to the epic New Zealand nature is the best way to experience this stunning country – not to mention one of the cheapest accommodation options as free campsites are easy to find.